NikolayS/postgres_dba/README.md

 ## Requirements

 You need to have psql version 10, but the Postgres server itself can be older – most tools work with it.
+Using alternative psql pager called "pspg" is highly recommended (but not required): https://github.com/okbob/pspg.

 ## Installation
 Clone, go to the directory and run psql (version 10 is required):